em-mw/pic2ascii/README.md

 # pic2ascii

 ### About Repo
-The `pic2ascii` (mostly coded in `Python 3`) program converts any JPEG image and converts it in to text characters (A.K.A ASCII).
-Right now we are still in development but we got most of the low level stuff down so you can use the program.
-We are curently working on features like adding 'About' menus and adding features like 'Report a bug'.
+The `pic2ascii` program (mostly writen in `Python 3`) takes any image and converts it in to text characters using the ascii system (working on unicode).
+Right now we are still in development, but we got most of the low level stuff down.
+We even added etxra things like multiprocessing into the GUI version.
+We are curently working on features that are important for the GUI to comunicate with the engine (core) of the program.

-The Terminal edition is closer to being done, so we recomend you use that for now, but you can still use the GUI version if you prefer it over the Terminal.
+The Terminal edition is ever so close to being done, so we recomend you use that for now (if you know python).
+However you can still use the GUI version if you prefer it over the Terminal as it has more features (like multiprocessing) than the terminal version.

+Thank you for reading our notes!
+We hope you enjoy our program.

+--ErMax.Inc Dec 20, 2021 -em-mw

+here are some examples of what pic to ascii can do:

 ### An example (Genarated by pic2ascii GUI-commit b12628dc)